clouddueling/auto-migrate/README.md

+# WARNING

+This project is brand new but will be quickly maturing if it proves to be a big timesaver.

 This class can be used to generate diffs between a MySQL XML dump file, and a database which currently exists.
 It will tell you the missing tables and columns (return as an array), or generate MySQL queries to add the